 Is Salt Lake City dry?

-Salt Lake City is classified as the second driest state in the U.S. behind Nevada with only 16.5 inches of rainfall recorded on average per year in the city area, usually happening in the Spring months, particularly in April.
-This means, while it may snow during Winter, it's unlikely to rain frequently.
-Salt Lake City also has a very humid climate so both Summers and Winters are unlikely to see extreme temperatures although temperatures can lower to below 0°F during December and January.
-The average temperature for Winters in Salt Lake City is around -2°F.
+Utah is classified as the second driest state in the U.S. behind Nevada with only 16.5 inches of rainfall recorded on average per year in the city area, usually happening in the Spring months, particularly in April.
+This means, that while it may snow during winter in Salt Lake City, it's unlikely to rain frequently.
+Salt Lake City also has a very humid climate so both summers and winters are unlikely to see extreme temperatures although temperatures can lower to below 0°F during December and January.
+The average temperature for winters in Salt Lake City is around -2°F.

 What to pack for Salt Lake City in Winter